malikpiara/logicola/README.md

 For analytics, the project uses PostHog.

+To explain questions, the project uses the OpenAI API.

 You will need to create accounts for these services and set up projects to get the required environment variables.

 ## Environment Variables